 Columbian large die proof die sunk on 110x101mm card

-Small Die Proof
+Small Die Proof on India

-Plate Proof on thin white card
+Plate proof on card

 An American Bank Note Company set of proofs mounted on card and signed by the engravers